 Simply blend your cauliflower heads in a processor until fine and crumbly, then add to your pan and sauté to soften.
-Remove and cook all your vegetables before adding back to the pan with your rice, season well.
+Remove and cook all your vegetables before adding them back to the pan with your rice, season well.

 Nothing pairs better with a burger or fish than a side of chips.
-But chips are typically deep fried and not good for you.
+But chips are typically deep-fried and not good for you.

-You can easily whip up your own potato or sweet potato chips and have control on how much oil used (spray is a good option to keep the fats lower).
+You can easily whip up your own potato or sweet potato chips and have control over how much oil used (spray is a good option to keep the fats lower).
 I also love crumbing some avocado, zucchini and carrot for some tasty and nutritious chip alternatives.
 Pile up with homemade cabbage slaw, avocado, corn and tomato salsa.

 To crumb, dip your veggies into some flour, then into a whisked egg and then into your crumb mix (breadcrumbs and spices).
 If making your own breadcrumbs just be sure to use stale bread.
 Voila, tasty chips!

-Baking is one of the healthiest options because of the little amount of fats and oils that need to be added and even better, vegetables love it!
+Baking is one of the healthiest options because of the little number of fats and oils that need to be added and even better, vegetables love it!
 Adding another element of flavour can be achieved by stuffing vegetables like capsicums (with the rice mix we mentioned earlier) and baking them until tender.
 Easy, tasty, and another option to include a variety of veggies (and a whole lot of flavour).

 Vegetables are packed with goodness from fibre, vitamins and minerals and offer benefits such as maintaining fullness and promoting immunity and recovery.
 You’ll reap the benefits of just adding a few more veggies to your diet, and by making them exciting and tasty it’s likely you won’t even notice they are there.